talisma-cassoma/rhex-leg/README.md

 ### Control Electronics

 this version uses also a Advanced Motion Controls (AMC) DZRLATE-20L080 motor controller.
+The DZRALTE-020L080 digital servo drive is designed to drive brushed and brushless servomotors, stepper motors, and AC induction motors from a compact form factor ideal for embedded applications.
 This motor controller comes preprogrammed with a variety of control modes that allow for quick testing of control strategies with limited custom code.
 These control schemes include position and velocity PID-F, current, voltage, rate limiter, current limiter, PVT

 ## A closed loop PID controller